 - Improved patience

 Who is it for?

 Whether you are immediately suffering from a specific physical, mental or emotional pain / hardship, wish to work further on yourself or create space for sound in your self care routine, sound therapy is open to nearly everyone of all ages, with a few exceptions.
 I cannot treat you if you have a pacemaker or are currently pregnant.

 There is no harmful amount that one can be exposed to such sounds.
 I offer monthly group sound meditations and days for individual sessions.
 How often would you like to feel good?

 Where does this happen?

-I practice from the Reema Physio and Wellness studio in North West London (more info on my contact page).
+Currently I practice from the Reema Physio and Wellness studio in North West London and the Jamyang London Buddhist Centre in Kennington.
+You can find more info about that on my contact page.
 I also offer on location sessions which are quoted upon enquiry.